BradleyJrichardson/tic-tac-toe/readme.md

 take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.

+## Computer || Human

+choose the game setting to either play against a friend (or yourself) or play against a AI!

 ## License

 - **[MIT license](http://opensource.org/licenses/mit-license.php)**